wushian/Roslynator/docs/cli/sln-command.md

 # `sln` Command

-Gets in information about solution and its projects.
+Gets an information about specified solution and its projects.

 ## Synopsis

 ```
-roslynator sln <PROJECT|SOLUTION>
+roslynator sln <SOLUTION>
 [--ignored-projects]
 [--language]
 [--file-log]